 Last night, we went to Red Cray to celebrate burger boy’s older bro’s birthday (aka The Tractor as he plows through his food).
-I had driven past a few times but didn’t know much about the menu besides the obvious red cray
+I have driven past a few times but didn’t know much about the menu besides the obvious red cray 🙂

 We went to Red Cray straight after work all for the first time.
 From the name, I didn’t realise it’d be as casual as it was.
 There’s a bar area on entry and plastic chairs throughout.
 Food service was quick, the staff were attentive and looked after us well.
 My sis-in-law ordered my nephews fish & chips straight away and it came out before we even decided on our drinks.

 Nothing like a cold beer on a warm Summer night…